Securiti Named a 2022 Cool Vendor in Data Security by GartnerDownload Now

 The APPI was enacted in 2003, however, it has been subject to several revisions and amendments.
-Recent amendments to the APPI were enacted on 12th June 2020, which will go into effect by 12th June 2022.
+Recent amendments to the APPI were enacted on 12th June 2020, which will go into effect on April 1st 2022.
 The APPI aims to protect individuals' rights while considering the utility of personal information for the vibrant economic society.
 It also provides principals control over their personal data and outlines obligations that organizations and individuals dealing with personal data must comply with.

 Personal Information Protection Commission (the "PPC"), established under the APPI, is the main regulatory body responsible for the enforcement of the APPI.

 Securiti enables organizations to comply with the APPI regulations through AI-driven PI data discovery, DSR automation, documented accountability, enhanced visibility into data processing activities, and AI-driven process automation.

 See how our comprehensive PrivacyOps platform helps you comply with various sections of the Japan APPI.